-Sleep disorders are conditions that affect an individual’s ability to have sustained, restful sleep.
-Sleep disorders can be frustrating and exhausting and in the long term can translate into chronic fatigue and more serious complications such as high blood pressure, stroke and apnoea-related deaths.
-Sleep-Disordered breathing (SDB) describes a group of sleep disorders characterized by abnormal pauses in breathing or quantity of ventilation during sleep.
-Managing people’s airways help them to sleep better, and if we are sleeping better we are breathing better.
+Sleep disorders are conditions that affect your ability to have sustained, restful sleep.
+Sleep disorders can be frustrating and exhausting in the short-term, and in the long-term can result in chronic fatigue, high blood pressure, stroke and apnoea-related deaths.

-Snoring is often dismissed as nothing more than a nuisance.
-However, snoring is typically the result of dysfunctional breathing patterns that can lead to far more serious issues.
+Snoring is often dismissed as nothing more than a nuisance, but it is typically the result of dysfunctional breathing patterns that can lead to far more serious issues.

 Similar to snoring, sleep apnoea occurs due to the obstruction of air moving through a person’s airways.
-However, while snoring refers to only some air being obstructed, sleep apnoea is the condition of complete blocking of the airways, meaning no air can pass through.
+However, sleep apnoea is the condition of complete blocking of the airways, meaning no air can pass through.
 When this occurs, the body is unable to breathe, and the natural response is to send a signal to the brain to “wake up!”.
-This means an individual will wake up dozens (and often more) times throughout the night (often with no recollection of doing so, given the subconscious nature of the process), leading to poor sleep patterns, chronic tiredness and related fatigue conditions.
+This means an individual will wake up dozens (and often more) of times throughout the night (often with no recollection of doing so), leading to poor sleep patterns, chronic tiredness and related fatigue conditions.
 As sleep apnoea gets more severe, symptoms can lead to a failure to wake up altogether.
 Serious sleep apnoea can be life-threatening.

 Orofacial myology treats these conditions with a comprehensive and holistic approach often in conjunction with other health specialists, allowing you to return to natural, peaceful sleeping patterns, without disruptions of snoring or sleep apnoea.